villafue/Capstone_1-_Predict_House_Prices/README.md

 [Modeling Section](https://colab.research.google.com/github/villafue/Capstone_1-_Predict_House_Prices/blob/master/House_Price.ipynb#modeling)

 I chose to use Python's [scikit-learn library](https://scikit-learn.org/stable/) for my regression problem.
 I prediced the price of homes using a mixture of linear-based and tree-based algorithms against a baseline model.
-Once the models were optimized to my data, I used them as input for my meta-stacking algorithm.
+Once the models were optimized to my data, I then used them as input for my meta-stacking algorithm.

 ![](https://raw.githubusercontent.com/villafue/Capstone_1-_Predict_House_Prices/master/Pictures/Final%20Table.png)